 Orel Hershiser is best known for his record-setting shutout streak in 1988 that still stands today but his best season according to win percentage was in 1985 when he went 19-3.

-5 Years later another challenger to Ron Guidry’s record season falls by the weigh side as Detroit’s Max Scherzer lost his second game in a row to fall to 19-3, thus making his bid impossible.
+5 Years after the 2008 Cliff Lee close call another challenger to Ron Guidry’s record season falls by the weigh side as Detroit’s Max Scherzer lost his second game in a row to fall to 19-3, thus making his bid impossible.
 He was 19-1 at one point and on pace to surpass Ron Guidry but then history repeated itself as in 2008 when the Boston Red Sox wound up helping Guidry and the Yankees by defeating Scherzer last week in a 2-1 thriller!
 That made him 19-2 so he was still able to break Guidry’s record if he won another game and didn’t lose again.
 However, Chicago beat him last night 5-1 and pretty much ends his amazing challenge.
 At best, he could finish up at 23-3 if he wins 4 more starts which falls short of Guidry’s 25-3!
 So thanks to Boston (again!) and Chicago!

 Note: Max Scherzer finished 21-3 in 2013.